 Seek advice from other managers, their years of experience can help you explore your new responsibilities and develop your leadership skills.

 When you are younger than your colleagues, even if you are their manager, it is sometimes easy for them to take advantage of you, especially if you are new to your role.

 Proactively share your leadership style and what you expect from your team.
 But don’t change everything immediately from the day first.
 Instead, find out what changes they need.
 Someone with more experience in the company can advise you on previous attempts to make changes that have not worked and save you time and embarrassment in making the same mistake.

-Being a young manager can be a difficult challenge but one that certainly leads to great personal and professional growth.
+Being a young manager can be a difficult challenge, but one that surely leads to great personal and professional growth.